Assassin-byte/IT206_PROJECT_3/Presentation.md

 ## 5. Findings and Suggestions
 ### Strengths:
-- Clear and modular code structure.
-- Effective use of object-oriented programming principles.
+- **Modular Design**: Clear separation of responsibilities across classes.
-- Comprehensive implementation of game mechanics.
+- **Comprehensive Features**: Implements all essential game mechanics.
+- **Educational Value**: Demonstrates advanced programming concepts effectively.

 ### Areas for Improvement:
 1. **Modernization**:
    - Replace `std::random_shuffle` with `std::shuffle` for better compatibility with modern C++ standards.
 2. **Error Handling**:
-   - Add more robust error handling for file operations and invalid inputs.
+   - Add robust error handling for file operations and invalid inputs.
 3. **Code Reusability**:
    - Decouple game logic from the `Game` class to improve reusability and testability.
 4. **Documentation**:
-   - Add comments and documentation for better code readability and maintainability.
+   - Add detailed comments and documentation for better code readability and maintainability.

 ---

 ## 6. Contribution
 ### Potential Contributions:
+- **Raise an Issue**:
-- Raise an issue to replace `std::random_shuffle` with `std::shuffle`.
+  - Highlight the use of deprecated `std::random_shuffle` and suggest replacing it with `std::shuffle`.
+- **Suggest Enhancements**:
-- Suggest improvements in file handling and error handling.
+  - Propose improvements in file handling and error handling.
+- **Create a Pull Request**:
-- Create a pull request to refactor the `Game` class for better modularity.
+  - Refactor the `Game` class for better modularity and reusability.

 ---

 ## 7. Presentation
-### Markdown Presentation:
 This document serves as the markdown presentation for the project.
-It includes an overview, objectives, analysis, and findings.
+It includes an overview, objectives, analysis, and findings, making it a comprehensive resource for understanding and discussing the project.

 ---